Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How do I breastfeed my twins?

-Bring each baby to one of your breasts.
-Hold each baby's head to help him latch on to your breast.
+Bring 1 baby to each of your breasts.
+Hold each baby's head to help him or her latch onto your breast.
 Bring each baby's lower lip to the areola (dark area around the nipple) first.
-Each baby should have as much of an areola in his mouth as he is able to get.
-Once each baby is latched on, you should feel as if he will not separate from the breast easily.
-Allow each baby to breastfeed for as long as he is able.
+Each baby should have as much of an areola in his or her mouth as he or she is able to get.
+When each baby is latched on, you should feel as if he or she will not separate from the breast easily.
+Allow each baby to breastfeed for as long as he or she is able.
 Do not set any time limits for how long each baby should feed.

 How often should I breastfeed my twins?

 Your twins may let you know when they are ready to breastfeed.
-They may be more awake and may be moving more.
+They may be more awake and moving more.
 They may put their hands up to their mouths.
 Crying is normally a late sign that your twins are hungry.
 You should breastfeed your twins between 8 and 12 times each day.
 This includes waking to breastfeed your twins during the night.
 Ask your healthcare provider about the best ways to wake your baby.
-If a baby is sleeping and it is time to feed, lightly rub your finger across his lips.
+If a baby is sleeping and it is time to feed, lightly rub your finger across his or her lips.

 Will I make enough breast milk to feed my twins?

 The more often you breastfeed your twins, the more milk you will make.
-You may need to pump milk from your breasts if your twins do not empty your milk during feedings.
+You may need to pump milk from your breasts if your twins do not empty your breasts during feedings.
 You can also pump breast milk to help increase the amount of milk you make.
 You can store the pumped breast milk and use it later if you are away from your twins and cannot breastfeed.
 Pump your breast milk every 3 to 4 hours while you are away from your twins to keep up your milk supply.